Ugo Ehiogu: Middlesbrough

 He agreed a loan move to West Bromwich Albion during the January transfer window of 2006, but this move was cancelled when a number of Middlesbrough players became injured.
 West Brom then tried to secure a permanent transfer, but were unable to agree personal terms with Ehiogu.

 On 23 November 2006, he moved to Leeds United on loan.
 He made six appearances and scored one goal against Barnsley and also an own goal against Stoke, during his spell at Leeds, which ended in January 2007 when his loan deal expired.
 After returning to Boro, he made one final appearance for the club.

 Rangers

 Ehiogu was released from his contract at Middlesbrough and signed an 18-month contract with Scottish Premier League club Rangers in January 2007.
-His first goal for Rangers came in March 2007 with a spectacular overhead kick in his first Old Firm game, giving Rangers a 1–0 win against Celtic.
+His first goal for Rangers came on 11 March with an overhead kick in his first Old Firm game, giving Rangers a 1–0 win against Celtic.
 The Rangers fans voted for Ehiogu's goal against Celtic as their Goal of the Season.

 Ehiogu found his first team opportunities limited at the start of the 2007–08 season, with Carlos Cuéllar and David Weir being preferred by manager Walter Smith.
 He was released by Rangers that January.